LmanTW/Binarion/Documents/API.md

 * `data: any` | The object you want to save.

 > [!NOTE]
-> Check out [Implemented Data Formats](../README.md#implemented-data-formats) to see what [JavaScript](https://en.wikipedia.org/wiki/JavaScript) objects are supported.
+> Check out [Supported Data Formats](https://github.com/LmanTW/Binarion/blob/main/README.md#supported-data-formats) to see what [JavaScript](https://en.wikipedia.org/wiki/JavaScript) objects are supported.

 > return `Uint8Array`